sewardlee337/sewardlee337.github.io/blog/_posts/2020-09-26-bayes-theorem-at-the-cia.md

 Intelligence agencies, however, must approach predictions in a more careful and systematic manner.
 After all, when a country's national security or geopolitical standing is at stake, the cost of failure can be catastrophic.

 [Declassified reports on the CIA's website](https://www.cia.gov/library/center-for-the-study-of-intelligence/kent-csi) show that analysts at the agency had experimented with tools from [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics) to make high-stakes predictions.
-In this article, we'll look at how the CIA leveraged Bayes' theorem to study and forecast geopolitical events.
+In this article, we'll look at how the CIA applied Bayes' theorem to study and forecast geopolitical events.

 ## What is a Probability?

 First, let's briefly discuss how Bayesian statistics differs from the "traditional" statistics that you learn in a Statistics 101 class.
 It stems from a philosophical difference in the definition of a "probability".

 "Traditional" statistics that you were likely taught is based on a ["frequentist" interpretation of probability](https://en.wikipedia.org/wiki/Frequentist_inference).
 In this paradigm, a probability is defined as the proportion of times that a given outcome occurs when a random event is repeated infinite times.
 A typical example involves repeatedly flipping a fair coin.
-As the number of coin flips gets progressively higher, the proportion of heads gradually approaches 50%.
+As the number of coin flips becomes progressively greater, the proportion of heads gradually approaches 50%.
 So the probability of flipping heads is 0.5.

 The Bayesian paradigm defines a probability as a degree of belief.
 This corresponds to how we think about probability in everyday life, such as when we say something like: "I believe the senator has a 25% chance of getting reelected."
 When probabilities represent degrees of belief, we have a way to account for uncertainty in our logical reasoning about whether something is "True" or "False".